FunnyWolf/Viper/docs/en/blog/viper_open_source_graphical_intrAnet_penetration_tool_installation_and_beginner_guide.md

 # Conclusion
-<font style="color:#39434C;">Viper makes some explorations in the technical implementation and ease of use of intranet penetration engineering,</font> currently covering most scenarios in intranet penetration and constantly iterating and updating,<font style="color:#39434C;">hoping to help security researchers who have this need.</font> If you are learning intranet penetration or want to customize your own intranet penetration tool, you can try using Viper.
+Viper makes some explorations in the technical implementation and ease of use of intranet penetration engineering, currently covering most scenarios in intranet penetration and constantly iterating and updating,hoping to help security researchers who have this need.
+If you are learning intranet penetration or want to customize your own intranet penetration tool, you can try using Viper.

 Project address:[https://github.com/FunnyWolf/Viper](https://github.com/FunnyWolf/Viper)